axelburks/openconnect-proxy/README.md

 # openconnect + microsocks

-This Docker image contains an [openconnect client](http://www.infradead.org/openconnect/) (version 8.10 with pulse/juniper support) and the [microsocks proxy](https://github.com/rofl0r/microsocks) for socks5 connections (default on port 8889) in a very small [alpine linux](https://www.alpinelinux.org/) image (around 20 MB).
+This Docker image contains an [openconnect client](http://www.infradead.org/openconnect/) (version 8.10 with pulse/juniper support) and the [microsocks proxy](https://github.com/rofl0r/microsocks) for socks5 connections (default on port 8889) and the [openssh](https://www.openssh.com/) for ssh tunnel (default on port 22) in a very small [alpine linux](https://www.alpinelinux.org/) image (around 26 MB).

 You can find the image on docker hub: https://hub.docker.com/r/axelburks/openconnect-proxy